dojot/dojot-training/tasks/decoder-node/README.md

 # About

-Stubs for buinding the decoder node, you will find:
+Stubs for building the decoder node, you will find:

 ``` sh
 .